 Offered: Fall.

-HIST 317 - Politics and Society (4)

-Relationships of power and authority and their social foundations are examined.
-Students cannot receive credit for more than one of the following: HIST 317, POL 317, and SOC 317.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 161; or consent of department chair.

-Offered: Spring.

 HIST 318 - Tudor-Stuart England (3)

 British history is studied from the Tudors to the Stuarts, including Henry VIII, Elizabeth, the Puritans, the Civil War, and the Glorious Revolution.
 Topics include social, cultural, legal, military, economic, and medieval history.